Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 Features

-In addition to this info, light indicators on the device will notify you if its oil levels are insufficient, the generator is ready and the generator is on overload.
+In addition to this info, the light indicators show you if the generator is overloaded, the generator is ready and the oil level is too low.

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse iGen5000DF's package also includes these accessories: battery charger, propane hose, funnel, oil, key fob and tool kit.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Westinghouse iGen5000DF ships with supplementary accessories: battery charger, oil, propane hose, funnel, tool kit and key fob.
 An official running cover and a suitable storage cover are also available, as separate purchases.

 Product Video